Murder of Mark Fisher: Verdict and sentencing

-In October 2005, two years after Fisher's murder Giuca and Russo were sentenced to sentences of 25 years to life.
+In October 2005, two years after Fisher's murder, Giuca and Russo were sentenced to 25 years to life.
 The judge said: "This was a callous crime, and the defendants’ reactions were callous—brutal, callous, and shockingly senseless.
 So my sentence will be callous."

 Antonio Russo

 Russo's jury deliberated for two days before finding him guilty.

 John Giuca

-After two hours of deliberation, the Brooklyn jury found Giuca guilty on charges of second-degree murder of Mark Fisher, robbery, and multiple counts of criminal possession of a firearm.
+After two hours of deliberation, the Brooklyn jury found Giuca guilty on charges of second-degree murder, robbery, and multiple counts of criminal possession of a firearm.
 Giuca was imprisoned on Rikers Island.

 Appeals

-2008-2015
+2008–2015

 In 2008, Giuca filed his first motion to vacate the verdict in New York State Supreme Court in Brooklyn arguing that he did not receive a fair trial due to juror misconduct.
 The court denied Giuca's motion.
 He appealed the decision.
 The New York Appellate Division 2nd Department denied the request for a hearing to review evidence of juror misconduct against former juror Jason Allo.

 In November 2010, a panel of four state Supreme Court judges ruled that even if the alleged statements the juror Jason Allo had made were true, there were no grounds for overturning his conviction.

-On May 14, 2013, federal judge Frederic Block of the United States District Court for the Eastern District of New York denied Giuca's federal habeas petition.
+On May 14, 2013, Judge Frederic Block of the United States District Court for the Eastern District of New York denied Giuca's federal habeas petition.

 In February 2014, Giuca's attorney submitted a petition to the newly elected Brooklyn District Attorney, Kenneth P. Thompson, requesting that the conviction be reviewed and voided due to prosecutorial misconduct, a failure by the defense lawyer at trial to point out multiple inconsistencies, and recantation of testimony by key witnesses.
-In January 2015, Thompson, who established the Conviction Review Unit in NYC, announced that after a thorough review, the department determined there was no wrongdoing with the Giuca case.
-Thompson stated, "I have determined that John Giuca's conviction for the murder of Mark Fisher is just and should not be vacated."
+In January 2015, Thompson, who established the Conviction Review Unit in NYC, announced that after a thorough review, the department determined there was no wrongdoing in the case: "I have determined that John Giuca's conviction for the murder of Mark Fisher is just and should not be vacated."
 He added: "This defendant got a fair trial.
 He may not like the result, but the result was based on the evidence presented.
 There’s no evidence of actual innocence."